 Homology Computation - Software and Examples

-My programs for homology computation were rewritten twice and developed significantly since the first version was released, and also new algorithms were designed and implemented.
+My programs for homology computation were rewritten twice and developed significantly since the first version had been released, and also new algorithms were designed and implemented.
 As a result, the homology software now has several completely new features, for example:

 • support for cubical sets that are not necessarily unions of cubes of maximal dimension,